Good issue management

 • Define project properties

 After you have created a new project you can now change the project’s properties so that it meets your requirements.
-Do you want to advance your knowledge about BIMcollab Cloud?
-Go to our BIMcollab Academy and enroll in the BIMcollab Cloud course.
+Do you want to advance your knowledge about BIMcollab Nexus?
+Go toour BIMcollab Academy and enroll in the BIMcollab Nexus course.
 Go ...

 • Monitoring BIM projects in graphs